 Where do all these possibilities and crosscurrents leave investors?
 From a historical perspective, stock valuation levels are high.
 The Federal Reserve’s low interest rate policy, which is designed to help the economy recover, also has the side effect of helping to boost stock prices.
 As noted above, this underpinning is expected to remain in place for the foreseeable future.
 Valuation ratios also appear rich because metrics used as the denominators (corporate sales, earnings, and cash flows) are depressed by the pandemic.
 As the economy recovers, improved business conditions will reduce valuations by raising the denominator even if the numerator (share price) stays stable.

 We draw attention to valuation levels because they play a significant role in determining future investment returns.
 Valuation levels and future investment returns are inversely corelated: the higher the current valuation levels, the lower future returns are likely to be.
 As such, it is important to temper expectations for future years’ investment returns.
 The investment gains generated during the last two years are not likely to be soon repeated.

 Given the uncertainty inherent in an endeavor predicated on the future such as investing, we at Gamble Jones rely on our proven and long-standing investment philosophy.
 We invest in reasonably priced, well-run companies that have favorable economics, strong balance sheets, and the ability to grow.
 We believe that partnering this investment approach with comprehensive financial planning will help our clients achieve their financial goals.

-On a personal note I would like to thank our partner Dave Davis, who retired at the end of 2019, for twenty years of service to Gamble Jones and our clients.
-Please join me in wishing him well in a well-earned, happy retirement.
+On a personal note, I would like to thank Dennis Slattery, who retired from Gamble Jones at the end of 2020, for thirty years of service to our clients.
+Please join me in wishing him a well-earned, happy retirement.